Traveling with pets

 To find out if the airline you want to use allows pets on board, visit their website or call their customer service.
 And yes, be prepared to pay extra, because in almost all cases, your pet also pays for a ticket (even if flying in a carrier at your feet or on your lap).

-Advance planning is key when traveling with pets on a plane so that you have all the documentation your pet needs to fly, especially if you are traveling outside of Mexico.
+Advance planning is key when traveling with pets.
+Make sure you have all the required documentation on hand, especially if you are traveling outside of Mexico, as some countries require specific health certificates or prior treatments.

 Each country may require the documentation it deems appropriate when allowing pets to enter its territory.
 Therefore, before flying with your dog or cat, you should find out what administrative requirements must be met.